-One of the most important steps to getting listings is to create a strong USP, according to Janet.
-Buyers need to have a range of products that appeal to their customers, so start-up wellness brands have to have a clear and appealing point of difference.
+One of the most important steps to getting listings is to create a strong USP.
+Buyers need to have a range of products that appeal to their customers, so start-up wellness brands must have a clear and appealing point of difference.

-"Prior to developing a brand, you need to do market research.
-Find out what the trends are and who is doing what in the industry.
-Who are your competitors and how are you going to differentiate yourself?" she said.
+Before you develop your brand, you need to do market research.
+Find out what the trends are and who's doing what in the industry.
+Learn who you're competing with and how you're going to differentiate yourself.

-Janet cites wellness brand DECIEM as a good example.
-DECIEM describes itself as "The Abnormal Beauty Company".
-The indie beauty brand has differentiated itself by building a direct relationship with customers and leveraging this to find out what they're looking for.
-Its key differentiators are:
+Wellness brand DECIEM is a good example, describing itself as "The Abnormal Beauty Company".
+It's differentiated itself by building a direct relationship with customers and leveraging this to find out what those people are looking for.
+It sets itself apart by:

-They provide a lot of value in terms of formulation and are competitively priced
+providing a lot of value in terms of formulation